Pessaries are a great alternative to prolapse surgery for many women.

 - With advanced age.

-It is a surprising that more pessaries are not fitted to help women to exercise with a prolapse and avoid prolapse symptoms with exercise.
+It’s surprising that more pessaries are not fitted to help women exercise and avoid prolapse symptoms with exercise.

 How Does a Pessary Work?